-Passive investing is strategy that many investors follow, and consists of buying broad-market exchange-traded funds (ETFs) or index funds, holding onto them for a very long time, and typically "dollar-cost averaging" the investments.
+Passive investing is strategy that many investors follow, and consists of buying broad-market exchange traded funds (ETFs) or index funds, holding onto them for a very long time, and typically "dollar-cost averaging" the investments.

-If you're not aware, an ETF is an exchange traded fund.
+An ETF is an exchange traded fund.
 It's a low-fee passively managed fund that tracks an underlying benchmark like the S&P 500, which is a collection of the 500 largest publicly-traded companies in the United States.

 In the past, if you were a passive investor, this meant going to a financial advisor and investing in mutual funds, professionally managed investment funds that use pools of money from investors to invest in assets, in exchange for fees and other expenses.

 Although this may seem like a great idea, roughly 1 in 20 domestic large cap mutual funds over the past 15 years have managed to beat the market, or in other words, a broad-market ETF.

 So, if you were to become a passive investor through a mutual fund, you would be charged annually to have someone else manage your funds for you, usually at a much higher rate than most ETFs.
 Moreover, your mutual fund would likely never be able to outperform a market-following ETF in the long-term.

 Therefore, in terms of passive investing, ETFs are generally the way to go.
 You should therefore just put your money into an S&P 500 index fund, which is a collection of the 500 largest and most established companies in the U.S., and 95% of the time you're going to make better returns than if you were to stick with a mutual fund.